CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 ```
 {:.term}

-This will print out information about the program, including a short description of the program, a link to the developer's website, the available versions of the program and its dependencies.
+This will print out information about the program, including a short description of the program, a link to the developer's website, and the available versions of the program and its dependencies.

 ## C. Adding Package Specifications to the Environment